Tierney7/project-1/README.md

-# project-1

-As a user I want to search a location and find the best BBQ in that area.
+# The Great BBQ Debate

+## a search engine and review board that helps find the best BBQ in Kansas City, Memphis, Texas and North/South Carolina.
+These cities/states were chosen because they are famously known for their BBQ.
+This site will help BBQ lovers find great resturants when on vacation or just simply introduce new places in the area.

-If I search a location
-Then I am provided with a list of the best BBQ in that area.
+Users will search a location then be provided with a list of the best BBQ in that area.
-If I click on a BBQ option
-Then i am provided with a review of that establishment.
-If i choose that establishment
-Then I am provided with the location and directions.
+When users click on a BBQ option reviews of that establishment will be provided If the user chooses that establishment the location and directions will be given